grosser/gem_of_thrones/Readme.md

 Update something everybody depends on without doing it multiple times or using a cron.

 Cache must support the interface `write(key, value, :expires_in => xxx, :unless_exist => true)`,<br/>
-which afaik only `ActiveSupport::Cache::MemCacheStore` and [ActiveSupport::Cache::LibmemcachedStore](https://github.com/benhutton/libmemcached_store) does.
+which afaik only `ActiveSupport::Cache::MemCacheStore` and [ActiveSupport::Cache::LibmemcachedStore](https://github.com/benhutton/libmemcached_store) do.

 Install
 =======
-    sudo gem install game_of_thrones
+    gem install game_of_thrones
 Or

     rails plugin install git://github.com/grosser/game_of_thrones.git